FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/precompiled_service_api.md

 **Parameters**

-- nodeId: The node ID of the consensus node.
+- nodeId: The node ID of the consensus node
-- weight: weight, not less than 1
+-weight: weight, not less than 1

 **Return value**